From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Optical linewidth broadening and photon-echo measurements

-Two-photon echo experiments are performed using 6 $\mu s$-long laser pulses focused to a spot diameter on the order of 1 mm on the crystal.
-The laser wavelength is set to 580.04217 nm, with a power of 10 mW—sufficiently low to avoid saturation effects.
-The temperature is varied from 100 mK to 1 K in 100 mK increments, and at each temperature, the photon-echo intensity recorded in 10 ns time steps.
+It is also worth noting that the influence of TLS on the observed linewidth may depend on the specific measurement technique used to determine the broadening, due to the involvement of different characteristic timescales.
+In both our former experiments~\cite{Lin2025} and those conducted on silicate glass cited above~\cite{Schmidt1994}, linewidth was assessed via the spectral hole burning requiring a measurement sequence of the order of 2-3 seconds, introducing a delay between the burning of the hole and finalizing the measurement of the linewidth by scanning the laser across the profile.
+An alternative approach is based on photon echo experiments, which typically explore the linewidth established over a milisecond timescale.
+In the following, we examine whether the influence of TLS on linewidth is still observable on this short timescale.
+The optical setup is similar to the one described in Ref.~\cite{Ferrier2016} but here performed in a Bluefors DS dilution refrigerator cryostat.
+Photon-echo experiments are performed using 6 $\mu s$-long laser pulses focused to a spot diameter on the order of 1 mm on the crystal.
+The laser wavelength is set to 580.04217 nm, with a power of 10 mW—sufficiently low to avoid excitation-induced decoherence~\cite{Thiel2014}.
+The temperature is varied from 100 mK to 1 K in 100 mK increments, and at each temperature, the photon-echo intensity recorded.
 Pulse shaping of the excitation light is achieved using an acousto-optic modulator in a double-pass configuration.
 To minimize persistent spectral hole burning effects, the laser frequency is continuously scanned over a 300 MHz range within a 2 s period.

-The results of the photon-echo measurements are plotted in figure \ref{echo} in which we present the homogeneous linewidths for different temperatures, based on the exponential decay of the echo-intensity as a function of time.
-In panel (a) we show an example of such decay at 500 mK, with a fit resulting in a lifetime of $ \rm T_2=(535 \pm 17) ~\mu s$ corresponding to a linewidth $\rm \Gamma_h=1/(\pi T_2)=(595 \pm 19)~ Hz$, and in panel (b), we show the linewidths as a function of temperature.
-The error bars represent only the statistical uncertainties extracted from the exponential fits.
-They do not account for additional sources of systematic error, such as persistent spectral hole burning, cryostat-induced vibrations, or laser frequency instabilities (with the laser linewidth being approximately 300 kHz on millisecond timescales).
-A more accurate estimate of the total uncertainty is approximately 5\%, which reflects the measurement repeatability and which is consistent with the scatter of the data around the average value.
+We have performed both 2- and 3-pulse (varying wait times between second and third pulse) photon-echo measurements, the results being plotted in Fig.~\ref{echo}.
+Panel (a) presents the 2-pulse photon-echo decay measured at 500 mK, from which the homogeneous linewidth is determined, while the main plot in panel (b) displays 2-pulse photon-echo linewidths measured at various temperatures.
+In addition, the data points in the inset correspond to the slope $d\Gamma_h/dT$ for 3-pulse photon-echo measurements for variable wait times.
+The errors in the linewidths $\Gamma_h$ corresponding to the statistical uncertainties extracted from the exponential fits are smaller than the size of the data marker.
+The dominant uncertainty, as indicated by the vertical errorbars in (b), arises from experiment repeatability, in particular cryostat vibrations and laser instabilities.